gravitational/teleport/rfd/9999-aws-api-integration-using-oidc.md

 ```

 #### User's Point of View
-When the user adds a new resource, using the Discover Wizard, they'll be asked where the resource lives.
+When a user adds a new AWS Integration, they will go through the following.
-Choosing an RDS DB, the user is presented with the following flow:
+Users will also be asked to set up an AWS integration when adding RDS databases in Discover flow.

 1. User is prompted to setup an OIDC Identity Provider pointing to its Teleport instance's url.
 2. User opens AWS, selects IAM and then, under `Access Management`, selects `Identity providers`.